Eight child-friendly hotels in Las Vegas

 Clap eyes on this castle-themed hotel and suddenly Hogwarts looks rather boring.
-The fortress concept continues inside, where there’s an arcade game-filled Fun Dungeon (the latest addition is a fantastic 4D cinema) and the brilliant Tournament of Kings dinner show, which takes place in a spectacular 900-seat arena.
+The fortress concept continues inside, where there’s an arcade game-filled Fun Dungeon, an Ultimate 4D Experience cinema and the brilliant Tournament of Kings dinner show, which takes place in a spectacular 900-seat arena.
 Expect pyrotechnics, chivalrous knights and tales of valour, all while you feast on a three-course meal.

 Planet Hollywood Las Vegas

 In a city where flamingos can be found in swimming pools and manmade volcanoes spew glowing lava on a nightly basis, it shouldn’t come as much of a surprise that kids (of all ages) can now hang ten in Sin City.
-Planet Hollywood’s latest addition is the FlowRider – a hi-tech, standing wave (and the only one of its kind in Las Vegas).
+A recent addition is the FlowRider – a hi-tech, free-standing wave (and the only one of its kind in Las Vegas).
 The hotel also has one of the city’s best shopping malls for younger visitors.
 Head to the Miracle Mile (so-called because you’ll find more than a mile’s-worth of shops) for its hi-tech, synchronised fountains and V – The Ultimate Variety Show.

 Circus Circus Hotel & Casino

 Ladies and gentlemen, boys and girls: say hello to what might just be Las Vegas’s most family-friendly hotel.
 To start with, there’s the Adventuredome, a fun-filled indoor theme park packed with rollercoasters, fairground rides, laser tag courses and bumper cars.
-The hotel is also home to the world’s largest indoor circus, where free shows take place every day from 11.30am.
-Some of the latest additions to the line-up include Argentinean trapeze act The Flying Poemas and juggling twins.
+The hotel is also home to the world’s largest indoor circus, where free shows take place every hour from 11.30am.
+Some favourites in the line-up include Argentinean trapeze act The Flying Poemas and juggling twins Yongjian and Yong Zhang.

 Wannabe superheroes will love Treasure Island’s Marvel Avengers S.T.A.T.I.O.N., an interactive attraction where they’ll find out about the superheroes by accessing top secret intelligence files, before learning how to become a Marvel agent.
-For princesses-in-training, there’s the Oleksandra Spa and Salon, where your little darlings will be able to sign up for glitter-splattered princess parties, manicures and pedicures.
+For princesses and drag queens in-training, there’s the Oleksandra Spa and Salon, where your little darlings will be able to sign up for glitter-splattered princess parties, manicures and pedicures.
 We also love Mystère – a family-friendly Cirque du Soleil show featuring 75 performers, including dancers, singers, musicians and acrobats.